pillarjs/send/README.md

 ##### defaultType

-The default value for the `content-type` header when send failed to resolve it from file path.
+The default value for the `Content-Type` header when send failed to resolve it from file path.
+Default: 'text/plain'
-By default, the `content-type` header is not set.
+If null, false or empty string, the `Content-Type` header is not set.

 ### Events